possen/ResonanceKit/README.md

     return try request.perform(parameters: ["search": filter, "page": String(page)]).await()

 The call must be wrapped in the call to `DispatchQueue.main.startCoroutine()` at some point in your request call stack, this can be high up in your
 `NetworkController` just so long as it is in the callstack of the request.
-As mentioned earlier, you don't have to put it on the main thread, but it won't block because it utilises CoRoutines.
+As mentioned earlier, you don't have to put it on the main queue, but it won't block because it utilises CoRoutines.
 Which are similar to coooperative multithreading.

 ### Example Person Model Object: